bglen/Equip/index.md

 layout: default
 ---

-Welcome to ProjectSource. `Coming Soon.`
+Welcome to ProjectSource. `Coming Soon to MakerFaire Detroit 2018.`

 *ProjectSource provides makers with the ability to share projects of all kinds across the community.*